 • HM Revenue & Customs, but only if we need to authorise claims for Gift Aid or other forms of tax efficient ways of giving;

 • organisations who provide the will writing services accessed through our websites; and

 • organisations linked to our charitable activities such as the Association of Medical Research Charities.

-We may also provide information to third party service providers who process information on our behalf to help run some of our internal business operations including email distribution, IT services and customer services, or in relation to this website, such as card payment providers.
+We may also provide information to third party service providers who process information on our behalf to help run some of our internal business operations including email and mail distribution, IT services and customer services, or in relation to this website, such as card payment providers.
 Where we use service providers, we will enter into appropriate contracts to ensure that we are able to exercise control over their access to, and use of, your personal information.